Who does not have to register?Up one level

 - Statutory supervisors of retirement villages

-Although they do have to meet the registration qualification criteria to be licensed to provide this financial service by the Financial Markets Authority (under section 16 of the Securities Trustees and Statutory Supervisors Act 2011).
+Although they do have to meet the registration qualification criteria to be licensed to provide this financial service by the Financial Markets Authority (under section 16 of the Financial Markets Supervisors Act 2011).
 A list of all licensed retirement village statutory supervisors can be found on the Retirement Villages Register – www.retirementvillages.govt.nz.

 The list of entities and people who do not have to register is set out in section 7 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 and there are also further exemptions in the Financial Service Providers (Exemptions) Regulations 2010.

-Not all financial advisers have to register as financial service providers – read the Financial Markets Authority's information for Financial Advisers.
+Not all financial advisers have to register as financial service providers – Visit the Financial Markets Authority website for more information.